epigen/mr.pareto/README.md

 Get 80% of all standard biomedical data science analyses done semi-automated with 20% of the effort, by leveraging [Snakemake's](https://snakemake.github.io/) module functionality to use and combine pre-existing workflows into arbitrarily complex analyses.

 # TL;DR - More Time for Science!
+> _"Programming is about trying to make the future less painful.
+It’s about making things easier for our teammates."_ from _The Pragmatic Programmer_ by Andy Hunt & Dave Thomas
 - **Why**: Time is the most precious resource.
 By taking care of efficiency (i.e., maximum output with limited resources) scientists can re-distribute their time to focus on effectiveness (i.e., the biggest impact possible).
 - **How**: Leverage the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses in combination with modern innovation methods (e.g., fast prototyping, design thinking, and agile concepts).
 - **What**: Independent computational **Modules** implemented as Snakemake workflows, encoding best practices and standard approaches, are used to scale, automate and parallelize analyses.
 Snakemake's module function enables arbitrarily complex combinations of pre-existing modules for any **Project**. **Recipes** combine modules into the most conceivable standard analyses, thereby accelerating projects to the point of the unknown.